sabinemm/fruit-game/README.md

 4. Resolved.
 When failing with time running out, game moves on to the next level.
 5. Fixed.
 Too many papayas on level 2.
 6. Resolved.
 Duplicated on level 3 from level 2.
+6. ***NOT YET RESOLVED*** On some browsers/devices the game levels do not function properly.
+Level Up overlay shows up, but no cards are added to the deck.
+I parsed the local storage items, because that was the issue with Firefox but the problem still exists on mobile Chrome.

 ## Deployment
 The website was made by creating and new repository in Github, copying [web url](https://github.com/sabinemm/fruit-game.git) and cloned with built in Git control in Visual Studio Code.
 Git was used for version control and pushed to a repository [hosted](https://sabinemm.github.io/fruit-game/) on Github pages.